 So what's involved in the plan?
 We start with a discovery or client kickoff meeting, and we like to take this one step further and do a full Marketing Strategy Session where we can really learn about your business.

 Next we review the site map, so these are all the pages that are going to be on your website.
 Then we pull that together what we call a Scope of Work, where we all agree on what work needs to be done.

 And finally we need to gather all your materials.
 These are things like your logo, any photos that you'd like us to use, maybe you have existing copy that we can pull from.
 And then any kind of login credentials that you have to your current website.
 These are all the things that we need so that we can do a great job on your website design.

 Oftentimes, people just want to jump right in to build the website and, they skip that planning step.
 This is absolutely a critical step; you don't want to skip it!

 Our second step is Design — creating a look and feel of your website that you're going to be really happy with.

 So what's involved in designing your website?
 We start with a home page mock-up.
 Our web designer will create a design that's based on what we've learned from our Marketing Strategy Session.

 Next you're going to get to review the design, and we're normally going to go through a couple rounds of edits.
-Sometimes this is where the process can get a little bogged down, especially if you have different preferences from your web designer or from other stakeholders on your team.
-But it's important to remember that your number one priority is to create a website that appeals to your customer not everyone's personal preference.
+Sometimes this is where the process can get a little bogged down, especially if you have different preferences from your website designer or from other stakeholders on your team.
+But it's important to remember that your number one priority is to create a website design that appeals to your customer not everyone's personal preference.

-Finally you're going to approve the design.
+Finally you're going to approve the web design.
 You should feel confident of how the site will look and feel before we start to build the site.